You have an online business, and now you’re ready to build an email list.

 Then, post the first day or lesson as free, ungated content on your blog or podcast, and then have people sign up for the rest of the course if they want the material.

 As far as opt-in offers go, email challenges can be some of the most powerful offers to grow your list like a weed.

-Not only do challenges grow your email list by being a rock-solid opt-in offer, they are usually something that people want to involve their friends in.
+The challenges grow your email list by being a rock-solid opt-in offer, but they are also usually something that people want to involve their friends in.